Minsifye/Stack-Overflow-Survey-Data-Analysis/README.md

-## Data analysis using StackOverFlow 2017 survey data.
+# Data Analysis on StackOverFlow Developer Survey 2017 Dataset
 I have used CRISP-DM process during this analysis.
 - Business Understanding - Started analysis with posed questions in mind.
 - Data Understanding - Going through the dataset, to better understand, how to use it for my analysis.
 For example: which columns will be helpful to answer a particular questions.